programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 In the grammar of graphics, all plots are composed of a series of seven interrelated layers:

-1. Data: the material we will analyze for our visualization.
+1. Data: the material you will analyze in your visualization.
 2. [Aesthetics](https://ggplot2.tidyverse.org/reference/index.html#aesthetics): the ways in which visual properties map onto so-called 'geoms' (see Geometric Objects below).
-In most cases, this determines how we want to display our data (position, color, shape, fill, size).
+In most cases, this determines how you want to display your data (position, color, shape, fill, size).
 3. [Scales](https://ggplot2.tidyverse.org/reference/index.html#scales): the mapping and normalization of data for visualization.
-4. [Geometric Objects](https://ggplot2.tidyverse.org/reference/index.html#geoms) (or 'geoms' in ggplot2 jargon): how we want to represent our data.
-In most cases, this determines the type of graph we use, such as a bar chart, line graph, or histogram.
+4. [Geometric Objects](https://ggplot2.tidyverse.org/reference/index.html#geoms) (or 'geoms' in ggplot2 jargon): how you want to represent your data.
+In most cases, this determines the type of graph you use, such as a bar chart, line graph, or histogram.
-5. [Statistics](https://ggplot2.tidyverse.org/reference/index.html#stats): calculations we may want to run on our data before visualizing it.
+5. [Statistics](https://ggplot2.tidyverse.org/reference/index.html#stats): calculations you may want to run on your data before visualizing it.
 6. [Facets](https://ggplot2.tidyverse.org/reference/index.html#facetting): the ability to categorize and divide data into multiple sub-graphs.
 7. [Coordinate Systems](https://ggplot2.tidyverse.org/reference/index.html#coordinate-systems): how ggplot2 positions different geoms on the plot.
 The most common coordinate system is the [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system), but ggplot2 can also plot [polar coordinates](https://en.wikipedia.org/wiki/Polar_coordinate_system) and [stereographic projections](https://en.wikipedia.org/wiki/Stereographic_projection).